Rajbin-BK/vm-allocation-ga/README.md

 Configuration

-    -The constants for CSP costs, reliability, and latency can be adjusted in the code.
+    The constants for CSP costs, reliability, and latency can be adjusted in the code.
-    -Modify the GA parameters (e.g., number of generations, mutation rate) as needed.
+    Modify the GA parameters (e.g., number of generations, mutation rate) as needed.

 Contributing
 Contributions are welcome!
 Please follow these steps: